Analysis | Trump aims to inject more extreme election conspiracy theorists into GOP

 Trump so far has endorsed around three dozen candidates for office in 2022, according to Ballotpedia.
 Many of them are unsurprising endorsements of incumbents.
 But among the others, virtually every one is aimed at either unseating a Trump critic or installing someone who has promoted some of Trump’s most far-flung false stolen-election claims — sometimes little-known candidates with scant political experience.

 Among the other 16, virtually every one of them has promoted the bogus stolen-election claims, and three of them even attended the Jan.
-6 rally the preceded the Capitol insurrection.
+6 rally that preceded the Capitol insurrection.

-The latter three are Rep. Mo Brooks (R-Ala.), who is running for Senate, Wisconsin congressional candidate Derrick Van Orden, and Arizona secretary of state candidate Mark Finchem.
+The latter three are Rep. Mo Brooks (R-Ala.), who is running for Senate, Wisconsin congressional candidate Derrick Van Orden and Arizona secretary of state candidate Mark Finchem.

 Others have been instrumental in the actual effort to overturn the election.